petermr/openVirus/docs/ofe.md

 The strategy is to make scientific search available to every citizen.

 ## We need software collaborators:
-Much is done but gaps in
+Much of the software is written but gaps in
 * package tools for citizens (apps, Docker, etc.)
 * volunteers to implement crawlers, write scrapers

 ## need designers and marketers
+To productise this.

 ## we need advocates
 * to take this to citizens with needs